When Machines Join the Moral Circle: The Persona Effect of Generative AI Agents in Collaborative Reasoning: Discussion

 \subsection{Implications for educational research}

-Theoretically, the study extends the Argumentative Knowledge Construction framework to hybrid human–AI settings by showing that persona design systematically shifts the prevalence of warrants and qualifications and their coupling to specific moral foundations \cite{weinberger_framework_2006, hopp_extended_2021}.
-Integrating Moral Foundations Theory with conversation analytics and ENA demonstrates that moral language and argument moves form condition-specific network “signatures,” thereby connecting moral–cognitive constructs to measurable interactional structures \cite{shaffer_tutorial_2016}.
-The separation of robust process effects from relatively stable outcomes also refines current narratives about AI in learning: agentic systems may be most impactful in shaping epistemic processes, what is surfaced, how it is justified, and how themes cohere, rather than in shifting end-state choices.
+Theoretically, this study extends the Argumentative Knowledge Construction framework to hybrid human–AI settings by showing that persona design systematically modulates the use of warrants and qualifications and their coupling to distinct moral foundations \cite{weinberger_framework_2006, hopp_extended_2021}.
+By integrating Moral Foundations Theory with conversation analytics and ENA, it links moral–cognitive constructs to measurable interactional structures, revealing condition-specific network “signatures” of moral reasoning \cite{shaffer_tutorial_2016}.
+These results corroborate emerging accounts of large language models as socially meaningful collaborators rather than reactive tools \cite{park_generative_2023, giannakos_promise_2025, cukurova_interplay_2025}, tempering concerns that contrarian stances degrade quality while showing that supportive personas can strengthen qualification and evidence use without enforcing consensus \cite{wei_effects_2025}.
+Together, the findings refine current narratives about AI in learning by highlighting that agentic systems primarily shape epistemic processes, what is surfaced, how it is justified, and how ideas cohere, rather than altering end-state moral choices.

-In relation to prior literature, the results corroborate accounts that large language models can act as socially meaningful collaborators rather than reactive tools \cite{park_generative_2023, giannakos_promise_2025, cukurova_interplay_2025}.
-They temper concerns that contrarian stances inevitably degrade quality: here, contrarian agents preserved grounding while broadening moral coverage.
-They also nuance findings that supportive agents over-smooth disagreement \cite{wei_effects_2025}: supportiveness coincided with stronger qualification and evidence use, suggesting that alignment need not entail superficial consensus.
-Conceptually, these patterns motivate the notion of \emph{persona governance} as a form of social–epistemic governance alongside model and data governance \cite{floridi_ai_2025, yan_beyond_2025}: by allocating roles such as probing or synthesising to artificial teammates, designers can regulate the distribution of argumentative labour in ways that are pedagogically principled.